puppetlabs/puppet-data-service/README.md

 ### Configuring the puppet_data_service module

-The `puppet_data_service` module will install [the PDS RPM](https://github.com/puppetlabs/puppet-data-service/releases) for you, so you don't have to worry about operationalizing the PDS service itself, dealing with DB setup, migrations, and so on, also it will install the PDS CLI as well.
+The `puppet_data_service` module will install the whole PDS [via its RPM](https://github.com/puppetlabs/puppet-data-service/releases) for you, so you don't have to worry about operationalizing the PDS service itself, dealing with DB setup, migrations, and so on, also it will install the PDS CLI as well.

 1. Add the [puppetlabs-puppet\_data\_service](https://github.com/puppetlabs/puppetlabs-puppet_data_service) module to your control repo
    - Make sure to add the PDS hiera level in your control-repo's `hiera.yaml`
-2. Configure the two required roles
+2. Configure the two required `roles`
    - The Database server
      - Add a new Node Group from the PE Console.
        ```